alllee/AzureAIMystery/LogicApp/README.md

 ## Designing your logic app

+Before commencing with designing your logic app, make sure that the logic app deployed from the ARM template at the start of the lab has deployed successfully.
+You will be using that logic app for analysing the suspect statements.

-Once the logic app is deployed you can click on the resource and get started with the design process.
-There are many different logic app templates which can be used to provide a starting point for developers, such as: "Recurrence" and "When a new tweet is posted".
+To help people get started there are many different logic app templates which can be used to provide a starting point for developers, such as: "Recurrence" and "When a new tweet is posted".
 Today you will be using the "When a HTTP request is received" trigger template which causes the logic app to be run when it receives a HTTP request.

 #### 1. Starting with a HTTP Request Trigger

-Below is a screenshot from the logic app designer page prior to a flow being created.
+* Below is a screenshot from the logic app designer page prior to a flow being created.
 You should select the HTTP trigger which is highlighted.

 ![httpCommonTrigger](https://user-images.githubusercontent.com/73177811/114719907-6fd22980-9d2f-11eb-897f-8734a449a0ed.png)